Friedrich Landfried: Early life

 Landfried came from a well-established family of Heidelberg manufacturers; his father had been granted the honorary title of "Councillor of Commerce".
 After obtaining his Abitur from the Gymnasium in Heidelberg, Landfried entered the 15th (1st Upper Alsatian) Field Artillery Regiment of the Prussian Army in Strasbourg as a one-year volunteer in 1903–1904.
 He then was accepted as a law student at the University of Strasbourg.
 While a student there, he joined the Corps Rhenania where he engaged in academic fencing.

 Discharged as a Leutnant of reserves, Landfried continued his education and transferred to Heidelberg University, where he joined the Corps Vandalia.
 He then attended the Humboldt University of Berlin and the University of Freiburg.
 He passed the first Referendar state examination in Freiburg in 1909 and became a doctor of law.
 After he had passed the Assessor examination, he established himself as a lawyer.
 He returned to active duty with his old regiment in 1912 and served in the First World War on the eastern and western fronts.
 He was promoted to Hauptmann and became an artillery battery commander, earning the Iron Cross, 1st and 2nd class.
-After the end of the war, he remained in the military with the Garde-Kavallerie-Schützen-Division, a Freikorps unit, until July 1920.
+After the end of the war, he remained in the military with the Guards Cavalry Rifle Division, which was very like a Freikorps unit, until July 1920.